Nassau postpones HS sports; Suffolk will try to play

 “We are still learning about this virus and its effects, short and long term,” Pizzarelli added.
 “The science behind it continues to uncover scary truths, especially the potential for heart ailments and long-term heart damage for kids.”

-Section XI, on the other hand, “has decided to keep going forward with a Sep.
+Section XI, on the other hand, “has decided to keep going forward with a Sept.
 21 start and assess new information as it becomes available,” Combs said.
 “Section VIII had to do what it felt was right for Section VIII.
-We know there are parents and students (in Suffolk) with varying opinions, but at this time we felt we should stay the course.”
+We know there are parents and students [in Suffolk] with varying opinions, but at this time we felt we should stay the course.”

 “I give Nassau County and its administrators a lot of credit for being the first section to postpone,” Dalton said.
 “They are unified and were able to make a tough decision and made it for all the right reasons.”